dsantosp12/finalprojectcomp4/final-readme.txt

 		- getVelocity (object Planet) -- Gets Velocity
 		- getSize(int radius)  -- Gets size of each planet

+	+ Extra Credits Features:
+		- Making a spaceship moving around the universe
+		- Clicking on any planet will display a table at the corner of the screen which shows the information of the current space (velocity, coodinate, name, acceleration)...

 Initial Splited Works:

 Author: Hung Q Nguyen